richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 The second step is to activate Codecov.

-Codecov is a website that shows your code coverage in a user-friendly form.
+Codecov is a website that shows a GitHub repository's code coverage in a user-friendly form.
 Codecov tracks a project's code coverage throughout time.
-If you develop over multiple git branches, code coverage can be seperately displayed for each branch.
+If there are multiple git branches, code coverage is displayed seperately for each branch.

 We need to activate Codecov now, because
-Codecov will only receive and display your code coverage when you have an acoount.
+Codecov will only receive and display code coverage of registered users.

-To activate Codecov, go to its website, *https://codecov.io*, and sign in with your GitHub account.
+To activate Codecov, go to its website, *https://codecov.io*, and sign in with a GitHub account.
-It will request authorization for some GitHub information, like your name and email.
+It will request authorization for some GitHub information, like username and email.

-After authorization, you see all your GitHubs that have had their code coverage measured before.
+After authorization, Codecov displays the code coverage of all the user's GitHubs.
-This screen will be mostly empty, as you have yet to measure any of your code's coverage.
+For a new user, this screen will be mostly empty, as no code's coverage has been measured yet.
-If you have multiple GitHub repositories where their code coverage is being checked, the Codecov screen will look like this:
+For a user that has multiple GitHub repositories' code coverage measured, the Codecov screen will look like this:

 ![Figure X: Overview of GitHubs checked by CodeCov](CodecovMyGitHubs.png)

-In this figure, you can see that I have at least three GitHub repositories that have their code coverage checked.
+In this figure, one can see a uses that has at least three GitHub repositories that have their code coverage checked.

 ### Instruct Travis CI